-Chapter 12: Emergency Transfer Relay (ETR)
+Chapter 12: Emergency Transfer Relay

-Emergency Transfer Relay (ETR)

-The ETR feature provides basic telephone services in the event of system failure, such as a power outage or a failed connection to the MGC.
-ETR services are offered on installed MM714B media modules.
-When ETR is activated, the G430 connects the MM714B's trunk port 5 to line port 4.
-All calls are then directed by the analog relays between the outside lines and the analog telephones.
+The Emergency Transfer Relay (ETR) feature provides basic telephone services in the event of system failure, such as a power outage or a failed connection to the MGC.
+An external ETR relay panel can be used in conjunction with an analog media module (MM711, MM714, MM714B, or MM716).
+The ETR panel provides up to five incoming Central Office (CO) trunk loops to five selected G450 analog lines.
+Thus, one ETR panel supports up to five emergency lines.
+You can cascade a second ETR panel, providing support for up to 10 emergency analog phones.
+ETR is activated automatically upon system failure by closing the tip/ring contacts between the analog lines and the analog trunks.
+When ETR is activated, all calls are directed by the analog relays between the outside lines and the analog telephones.
 A current-loop detection circuit prevents ongoing calls from being disconnected when normal functioning resumes.
 If a call is in progress on an outside line when the problem ends, the call continues.
-The trunk port and analog line port do not start to operate until the active call ends.
+The trunk port and analog line port passing through the ETR panel do not start to operate until the active call ends.

-You can install an MM714B media module in any slot (1-3, 5-8).
+In addition, each MM714B media module installed in the Branch Gateway can provide identical ETR services in the event of system failure by connecting trunk port 5 to line port 4.
+You can install an MM714B media module in any slot.
 When ETR is active and the Branch Gateway has power, the ETR LED is lit.